Blanche Barrow: Capture

 Buck collapsed due to his previous wound.
 He traded fire but was shot by the posse.
 Blanche, who by this time had been wounded by shotgun pellets in the abdomen, stayed with him and was arrested.
 A photograph shows a distraught Blanche moments after she was pulled away from Buck, who is lying yards to the right.

 Due to her impaired vision, she thought the camera taking her picture was a gun, and screamed, expecting that she and Buck were about to be summarily shot.
 Blanche and Buck were taken to a doctor, who asked Buck where he was wanted by the law.
-Buck, whose brain was protruding from the infected wound that would soon kill him, replied, "Everywhere I've been".
+Buck, whose brain was protruding from the infected wound that would soon kill him, replied, "Everywhere I've been."

+W.D.
 Jones, carrying the disabled Bonnie and accompanied by Clyde, who had an arm wound, crawled into thick brush, where the posse was unwilling to follow.
 The capture of Blanche and Buck distracted the posse, allowing the three remaining fugitives to cross the river, where they stole a car and made their escape.

 Blanche, who later testified that she accompanied the gang solely to be with her husband, apparently gave the authorities no useful information.
 It was only in 1935 that she and other family members of Bonnie and Clyde were tried for "harboring".
 Sent to Platte County, Missouri, she was charged with attempting to murder Sheriff Holt Coffey during the Platte City shootout, despite the fact he was wounded by the posse, not the Barrow gang.
-Blanche found Coffey remarkably sympathetic, but later claimed that while interrogating her, J. Edgar Hoover had threatened to gouge out her remaining good eye.
+Blanche found Coffey remarkably sympathetic, but later claimed that, while interrogating her, J. Edgar Hoover had threatened to gouge out her remaining good eye.

 Imprisonment

 While in prison, Blanche spent much of her time in her prison camp and the prison hospital.
 She quickly befriended other inmates, including Irene McCann and Edna Murray, the "kissing bandit."
 Blanche used her time in prison to practice her photography skills, pen her memoir, and start her scrapbooks.
-However, much of her sentence was also marred by severe difficulties with her eye, which required extensive treatment from the prison doctor.
-She would eventually lose all sight in her eye, which she blamed on Harry S. Truman, claiming he would not allow her to see another specialist about her injured eye.
+Much of her sentence was marred by severe difficulties with her eye, which required extensive treatment from the prison doctor.
+She eventually lost all sight in her eye, which she blamed on Harry S. Truman, claiming he would not allow her to see another specialist about her injured eye.

-Blanche also maintained correspondence with several young men while in prison.
-She saved many of their letters in her scrapbooks, most relationships with these boyfriends being relatively short-lived.
+Blanche maintained correspondence with several young men while in prison.
+She saved many of their letters in her scrapbooks, with most relationships with these boyfriends being relatively short-lived.
+Meanwhile, Bonnie and Clyde met their end on Louisiana State Highway 154 south of Gibsland, and Jones tried to live a low, normal life picking cotton in Houston, but was recognized and incarcerated.

 During her time in prison and after her parole, she remained in close contact with Coffey and his family and Platte County prosecutor David Clevenger.
 She was paroled after six years, the same time served by Jones, who had killed more than once.